decretist/Dissertation/Chapter3/chapter3.md

 genuinely collaborative authorship.
 The starting point for this inquiry is a theoretically informed understanding of what authorship is.

-The recent work on the life of Gratian by Grebner, Winroth, and Pennington[^52] reviewed in the preceding section tacitly assumes that if we can identify the historical Gratian, we will have identified the author of the *Decretum* (or at least the author of the first recension), with authorship of the text understood in a way not unlike the way in which we might understand the authorship of a modern literary text.
+The recent work on the life of Gratian by Pennington and Winroth[^52] reviewed in the preceding section tacitly assumes that if we can identify the historical Gratian, we will have identified the author of the *Decretum* (or at least the author of the first recension), with authorship of the text understood in a way not unlike the way in which we might understand the authorship of a modern literary text.
 (Noonan entertains a more nuanced concept of authorship, allowing for the possibility that there might have been multiple authors.)
 In conducting this kind of "quest of the historical Gratian," historians have uncritically accepted a conceptualization of authorship that is somewhat anachronistic when applied to a medieval text and has been largely discarded by literary scholarship over the last half-century.

 ---